yetulaxman/containers-workflows/_hands-on/day4/snakemake-hello-world.md

 ---
 topic: snakemake
-title: Tutorial7 - Sankemake hello-world example
+title: Tutorial7 - Sankemake toy example
 ---
-Snakemake workflow, which is described in terms of rules that define how to create output files from input files, is one of the popular workflow managers in the bioinformatics community.
+Snakemake workflow, which is described in terms of rules that define how to create output files from input files, is one of the popular scientific workflows in the bioinformatics community.
 The workflow manager enables scalable and reproducible scientific pipelines as a series of chained rules.
-One can share these reproducible workflows with a fully-specified software environment.
+These reproducible workflows come with a fully-specified software environment.

 Snakemake is available as a module in Puhti supercomputing environment.
-And also, it can be easily installed in the user's own disk space (e.g., Projappl directory) if you need to have a specific version for your scientific needs.This hands-on exercise introduces hello-world example using a pre-installed module on Puhti
+And also, you can easily install it in the your own disk space (e.g., Projappl directory) if a specific version of snakemake is desired.
+The following session introduces a hello-world example using a pre-installed *snakemake* module on Puhti.

-## Running Snakemake workflow with a pre-installed module on Puhti
+## Running Snakemake workflow with a pre-installed snakemake module on Puhti

-Please sure that you have a [user account at CSC](https://docs.csc.fi/accounts/how-to-create-new-user-account/) that is a member of a project which [has access to the Puhti service](https://docs.csc.fi/accounts/how-to-add-service-access-for-project/) before start running workflows on Puhti.
-More instructions on logging into Puhti environment can be found [here](https://csc-training.github.io/csc-env-eff/hands-on/connecting/ssh-puhti.html)
+Please make sure that you have a [user account at CSC](https://docs.csc.fi/accounts/how-to-create-new-user-account/) that is a member of a project which [has access to the Puhti service](https://docs.csc.fi/accounts/how-to-add-service-access-for-project/) before start running workflows on Puhti.
+More instructions on logging into Puhti supercomputer can be found [here](https://csc-training.github.io/csc-env-eff/hands-on/connecting/ssh-puhti.html).
+Please note that one should avoid launching snakemake workflows on login nodes and can use interactive or batch jobs.
+More information on using interactive jobs can be found [here](https://docs.csc.fi/computing/running/interactive-usage/).

-Hello-world snakemake example file, Snakefile (with a capital S and no file extension), has the following content:
+The toy snakemake example file, Snakefile (with a capital S and no file extension), has the following content:

 ```bash